NeurosynLabs/Neurosyn.Guru/README.md

 Neurosyn Guru V1 is licensed under the MIT licence.
 Document is in repository.

 # Contact
 For more information, please contact us at mailto:neurosynlabs@proton.me

-For more information, please contact us at mailto:neurosynlabs@proton.me